zarqman/can_has_state/README.md

 ## Notes on triggers and initial state ##

 `can_has_state` relies on the `ActiveModel::Dirty` module to detect when a state attribute has changed.
-In general, this shouldn't matter much to you.
+In general, this shouldn't matter much to you as long as you're using ActiveRecord, Mongoid, or something that implements full Dirty support.

 However, triggers involving initial values can be tricky.
 If your database schema sets the default value to the initial value, `:on_enter` and custom